Meet Kelly Marchese

 Principal, Deloitte Consulting LLP

-Kelly is a principal with Deloitte Consulting LLP and leader of the Supply Chain Strategy practice.
-She has over 20 years of experience leading projects in highly engineered manufacturing industry sectors, specifically Aerospace & Defense.
-Kelly leads the Global Supply Chain Risk service offering and is a thought leader in Product Development/Engineering Effectiveness through Manufacturing Operations Excellence.
+Kelly is a principal with Deloitte Consulting LLP and leads the Supply Chain Strategy practice.
+She has over 20 years of experience leading projects in complex manufacturing industry sectors.
+Kelly leads the Global Supply Chain Risk service offering, a Master Black Belt in Lean/Six Sigma and is a thought leader in engineering effectiveness through manufacturing operations excellence.
 Kelly prides herself on her ability to help clients navigate through complex transformations.
 A few noteworthy examples include helping federal agency develop a multi-billion dollar global business case to streamline their aviation supply and maintenance processes, advising a life sciences company through a full lifecycle of divestiture, acquisitions and IPO and helping the executive team of largest privately held company develop one of the most ambitious business transformations in their industry.

 Kelly is also a leader in recruiting for the consulting practice and has developed many innovative programs to attract top talent.
 She is a member of the Fuqua Alumni Council and the Howard University Supply Chain Board.

 Kelly has an Industrial and Systems Engineering degree from Virginia Tech and an MBA from Duke University.
-She is a certified Master Black Belt in Lean/Six Sigma and actively involved in developing though leadership around Engineering Effectiveness and Global Supply Chain Risk.
+She is a certified Master Black Belt in Lean/Six Sigma and is actively involved in the recruitment and advancement of woman in supply chain.